openstack/charm-deployment-guide/deploy-guide/source/app-series-upgrade-openstack.rst

 #.
 For percona-cluster, a sanity check should be done on the leader unit's
    databases and data.

 #.
-Repeat steps 5 and 7 for the principle non-leader machines.
+Repeat steps 5 and 7 for the principal non-leader machines.

 #.
 Perform any possible cluster completed upgrade tasks once all machines have
    had their series upgraded: